yrankineNEU/web-dev/README.md

 - Express.js
 - MongoDB,
 - MySQL

-## Git & GitHub
+- Git & GitHub

+## 📖 Notes
-📖 NotesThis repository is for learning and experimentation.
+This repository is for learning and experimentation.
 Some projects may be incomplete or in progress.

 ## 📬 Contact
 If you have questions, feel free to reach out via LinkedIn or email at y.rankine1@gmail.com!